finos/datahelix/schemas/src/test/resources/test-profiles/README.md

     proves that the structure of an `if` must meet the specifications e.g. only one `else` clause, `if - else` without a `then` etc...

 1. `profile-test-simple-inset.json` - _valid_\
-    proves that `field - is - inset` can contain strings, numbers or temporals and any combination of the three
+    proves that `field - is - inset` can contain strings, numbers or datetimes and any combination of the three

 1. `profile-test-simple-regex.json` - _valid_\
     proves that regex strings are validated